 The total number of temporary modifications has continued to climb.
-The increase is due to eleven temporary modifications being readied for ILRT in S11A.
+Thirteen temporary modifications are being readied for ILRT in S11B.
+Three temporary modifications are in closeout.
+The remaining ten should be evaluated for need or conversion to permanent modifications.

 Essential Drawing Status